-Permanent items removed from graves will be placed in an inconspicuous holding area for one month prior to disposal.
-Decorative items removed from graves remain the property of the donor but are under the custodianship of the cemetery.
-If not retrieved by donor, they are then governed by the rules for disposal of federal property.
+Cemetery personnel will routinely inspect for unsightly, unsafe, or unauthorized items.
+Durable items removed from graves will be held for one month.
+These items remain property of the donor, but are under custodianship of the cemetery.
+If not claimed within 30 days, they are then governed by the rules for disposal of federal property.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
-Possession of firearms on any property under the charge and control of VA is prohibited.
-Offenders may be subject to a fine, removal from the premises, or arrest.

 Sacramento Valley National Cemetery is the seventh national cemetery built in California and the 124th in the national cemetery system.